 One of the oldest surviving computers, designed in the UK between 1949 and 1951.
-Restoration is in progress, supported by the Computer Conservation Society.
+Restoration was completed in 2012, supported by the Computer Conservation Society.

-- A digital machine with 40 8-digit registers for internal storage initially (using Dekatron valves).
+- A digital machine with 90 8-digit registers for internal storage (using Dekatron valves).
 Operated as a stored-program computer, with a multiplication time of between 5 and 10 seconds.

-- Then used in education at Wolverhampton for teaching students until the 1970s (and named WITCH)
+- Then used in education at Wolverhampton for teaching students until the 1970s (and renamed WITCH).

 Restoring the Harwell Computer

 - Restoration started when the machine was moved from storage to Bletchley in 2009 - watch a BBC video of the move.

 - The machine was rebooted in November 2012 - watch a video of the event